Kreyren/TheBetterEvilSkeleton/README.md

 - Is real girl (and super cute)
 - Has perfect legs
 - Homophobia was patched
-- Is less dummer, help-wanted
+- Is less dumb, help-wanted
 - Is not traitor